CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/authorizations.md

 ![Superuser](./media/authorizations/super-user.webp)

-Only users with a Professional license assigned can change authorizations.
+>Note: Only users with a Professional license assigned can modify authorizations.

 To work with certain ProcessForce documents, specific authorizations are needed.
 For example, to create, modify, and post Production Goods Receipts and Production Goods Issues, as well as the corresponding Pick Orders and Pick Receipts, you must grant Full Authorization for the following permissions:

-- Goods Receipt and Goods Issue: Authorizations form → Inventory → Inventory Transactions → Goods Receipt [and] Goods Issue
+- **Goods Receipt and Goods Issue**: Authorizations form → Inventory → Inventory Transactions → Goods Receipt [and] Goods Issue

-- Journal Entry.
+- **Journal Entry**.
 This setting is required for Goods Receipt and Goods Issue to reflect on financials: Authorizations Form → Financials → Journal Entry

-- Pick Receipt and Pick Order: User Authorization → ProcessForce → Production → Inventory Transaction → Pick Receipt [and] Pick Issue
+- **Pick Receipt and Pick Order**: User Authorization → ProcessForce → Production → Inventory Transaction → Pick Receipt [and] Pick Issue

-- Numbering Series.
-This is needed for documents series management: Authorizations form → Administration → Numbering Series.
+- **Numbering Series**: This is needed for documents series management: Authorizations form → Administration → Numbering Series.

+---